sarsurgithub/MAC_Lab3/readme.md

 ### English Analyzer

 The English analyzer is specifically designed for processing English text.
 It tokenizes the text into terms, lowercases the terms, removes common English stopwords, and applies stemming to reduce the terms to their root form.
 This can help improve search accuracy by normalizing the terms and reducing the number of variations that need to be matched.
-However, it may not be suitable for non-English text or text with specialized terminology.
+It is well-suited for English language text analysis, but it may not be optimal for other languages or specialized domains.

 ### Custom (Standard + Shingles 1 & 2) Analyzer